natcap/invest.users-guide/source/roadmap.rst

 + Carbon sequestration (Mg C/ha/yr).
 + Economic value of carbon storage and sequestration.

-Shellfish Aquaculture
+Shellfish Production (wild and aquacultured)
 ---------------------
 (Tier 1)

-In this model, we map how incremental changes in ecosystem structure (e.g., water quality attributes) or changes to specific aquaculture facilities affect shellfish production and nutrient filtration.
-We use a framework similar to the Farm Aquaculture Resource Management model (FARM; Ferreira et al. 2007), which has been developed for assessment of individual coastal and offshore shellfish aquaculture farms.
+In this model, we map how incremental changes in ecosystem structure (e.g., water quality attributes including temperature, salinity, nutrient availability), changes to wild harvest or operations at specific aquaculture facilities affect shellfish production and commercial value and nutrient filtration.
+We use a framework similar to the Farm Aquaculture Resource Management model (FARM; J. G. Ferreira, A.J.S.
+Hawkins, S.B.
+Bricker, 2007.
+Management of productivity, environmental effects and profitability of shellfish aquaculture – the Farm Aquaculture Resource Management (FARM) model.
+Aquaculture, 264, 160-174), which has been developed for assessment of individual coastal and offshore shellfish aquaculture farms.

-The model contains three linked sub-models that represent 1) the physical/biogeochemical system, 2) shellfish individual growth and 3) shellfish population dynamics.
+The model contains two linked sub-models that represent 1) shellfish individual growth and 2) shellfish population dynamics.

 Inputs
 ^^^^^^
-+ farm layout (e.g., width, length, depth – if suspended, and number of contiguous sections to model)
++ shellfish growing area dimension (e.g., width, length, depth – if suspended)
-+ shellfish cultivation (e.g., species, cultivation period, density of individuals in each farm section)
++ shellfish cultivation (e.g., species, size at outplanting for aquaculture or settlement for wild stock, target harvest size or weight, density of individuals)
++ (optional for commercial valuation) product (e.g., half shell or shucked oyster), market price of product, harvesting and processing costs, facility operation costs (aquaculture facilities)
-+ environmental variables as constants (e.g., water temperature and current speed; total concentration of suspended particulate matter – TPM – as Chlorophyll a, particulate organic matter - POM, and dissolved oxygen – DO, optional).
++ environmental variables (e.g., water temperature and current speed; available food as concentration of Chlorophyll a, dissolved inorganic nitrogen - DIN, particulate organic matter - POM); these can be from local data or, when available, from the InVEST Water Quality models.

 Outputs
 ^^^^^^^
-+ harvestable biomass (tons of total fresh weight, including shell)
++ harvestable biomass
 + harvestable number of animals
-+ Chlorophyll a
++ filtration of Chlorophyll a, DIN and POM
-+ dissolved oxygen.
++ (optional for commercial valuation) net revenue of product

 Recreation
 ----------